-If we nevertheless will insist upon understanding school learning in the context of negative freedom we would not be able to avoid expecting from the students to be independent, creative, enterprisers, i.e. autonomous.
-Such expectations are coming from the positive aspects of freedom.
-Thus, the idea of negative freedom could not alone provide a meaningful context to school.
-It would have to rely also on at least the positive sense of freedom.
+Nevertheless, if we insist upon understanding school learning in the context of negative freedom, we would not be able to avoid expecting students to be independent, creative, enterprisers, i.e. autonomous.
+Such expectations come from the positive aspects of freedom.
+Thus, the idea of negative freedom could not alone provide a meaningful context for schools, and would have to rely on at least the positive sense of freedom.

-As a meaningful context freedom in the positive sense values virtues as autonomy, self-regulation, constructive social interactions, independence, authenticity, or creativity.
-But, nevertheless the endless value of such virtues, freedom in that sense has its own limitations as a meaningful context for school activity.
-Firstly there is heavy doubt whether all choices that are being carried out through an autonomous person have moral value just because they were autonomous.
-Raz (1986) distinguishes between on the one hand an existential autonomous choice, which gain its morality as a choice, from the autonomous process of choosing itself, and on the other hand an autonomous choice that in being taken within a previous sphere a of moral optional choices (Raz 1986, 154-155).
+As a meaningful context, freedom in the positive sense values virtues such as autonomy, self-regulation, constructive social interactions, independence, authenticity, and creativity.
+Despite the abundant value of such virtues, freedom in this sense has its own limitations as a meaningful context for school activity.
+Firstly, there is serious doubt as to whether all choices that are carried out through an autonomous person have moral value just because they are autonomous.
+Raz (1986) distinguishes between 1) an existential autonomous choice, which gains its morality as a choice from the autonomous process of choosing itself, and 2) an autonomous choice that in being taken within a previous sphere of moral choices (Raz 1986, 154-155).

-We see here the tension between the value that we give to the process of choosing, the autonomous choice itself, and the value that we give to the content of the choice.
-Such a tension can be expressed in an autonomous process of choice which brings to cruelty and evil deeds.
-This tension does not resolved when putting positive freedom as a meaningful context of school learning.
-Let's assume the child and/or his parents choose autonomously not to learn reading writing or algebra.
+Here we see the tension between the value that we give to the process of choosing, the autonomous choice itself, and the value that we give to the content of the choice.
+Such a tension can be expressed in an autonomous process of choice leading to cruelty and evil deeds.
+This tension is not resolved when putting positive freedom as a meaningful context of school learning.
+Let's assume the child and/or his parents choose autonomously not to learn reading, writing, or algebra.
 Such a choice is contrary to the main activity of the school.
-Raz deal with this tension in possessing the moral optional sphere as previous to the act of choosing itself (Raz, 1986, 265).
-Hence the positive sense of freedom too has trouble functioning as meaningful context for school.
+Raz deals with this tension in possessing the moral optional sphere as a precursor to the act of choosing itself (Raz, 1986, 265).
+Hence, the positive sense of freedom cannot function as a meaningful context for school, either.

 A second argument against freedom as autonomy is that, unlike leisure, it is often taken for granted.
 We believe that our desires and choices are self-determined, and we have trouble identifying external factors and their influence on us.
 Therefore, the advancement of freedom—in the sense of autonomy—is accorded low priority.
 Below I will elaborate on the process that leads to this conclusion.
 In this process, I will briefly compare the idea of freedom to that of leisure.